wp-plugins/sliderly/readme.txt

 * `width` and `height` - must be declared for the slideshow to display properly
 * `controls` - where the slideshow controls will be positioned (left, centre, right, hide), defaults to *centre*
 * `grid` - sets how many images wide the gallery should be, defaults to *3*
+* `effect` - sets slideshow transition (slide, fade), defaults to *fade*
+* `duration` - sets milliseconds between slideshow slides, defaults to *2500*

 == Screenshots ==

 1. The drag-and-drop, ajax-ified management interface.

 == Changelog ==

+= 1.0.17 =
+Added support for HTML slides, fade transition for slideshows, and slideshow slide duration.
+Also added "How do I use Sliderly?" in the admin panel.

 = 1.0.16 =
 Added support to hide slideshow controls with `[sliderly controls=hide]`.